 Last weekend, we brought our kids and their two friends to the Veteran’s Day Parade downtown.
 It started with high school bands marching in perfect time with their shiny instruments, wiping beads of sweat from their foreheads.
 Flag twirlers followed … more

-My little boy is 7 and a half (as he will tell you) and he just had his first bite of stuffing, thank you very much to Udi’s Gluten-Free Bread.
+My little boy is 7 and a half (as he will tell you) and he just had his first bite of dressing, thank you very much to Udi’s Gluten-Free Bread.
 Thanksgiving dinner is my absolute favorite dinner of the entire … more

 This is a staple at any Thanksgiving table, but I make it year ’round.
 It’s the perfect topping for a slice of brie atop a rice cracker.
 Many people like additional fruit (raisins, apples, currants) or nuts (walnuts, pecans) in … more